-It has always been accepted that urine (and more generally the urinary system consisting of bladder and urethra) constitutes a “sterile” environment.
+It has always been said that urine (and more generally the urinary system consisting of bladder and urethra) constitutes a “sterile” environment.
 This scientific information, currently much discussed and subject of many debates in the scientific community, remains valid until today (until proven otherwise).

 Similarly, it is assumed that the typical pain symptoms of acute cystitis (bladder heaviness, lower abdomen pain, painful urination, urinary frequency and urgency) is directly related to germs number.

-Therefore, it is quite possible to have a bacterial presence in the bladder that is higher than the established thresholds for the medical diagnosis, but that is below the pain threshold and, consequently, asymptomatic or not very symptomatic.
+Therefore, it is quite possible to have a bacterial presence in the bladder that is higher than the established thresholds of the medical diagnosis, but that is below the pain threshold and, consequently, asymptomatic or not very symptomatic.